top of page

 Trail description

-Day 1: 6h, 8.4km, 1700m elevation gain.
 Start from Sarukura bus stop.
-The hut there has toilets, vending machine etc. You could stay here too to get an early start.
+The hut there has toilets and vending machine etc. It’s possible to stay here to get an early start.

-After the onsen it's another 2,5h to tengusanso, the hut for tonight.
+After the onsen it's another 2,5h to Tengusanso, the hut for tonight.

 If you have extra time you could also make a detour to Hakubayari which should add about 70min round trip from the fork.